gkoh/furble/README.md

 # Things To Do

-- error handling is ~atrocious~improving (it might crash, then restart, which is OK, the M5StickC boots quickly)
-- improve the device matching and connection abstractions
-  - especially if more cameras get supported
 - Support more camera makes and models
    - Get access to and support the following:
      - Nikon Z